todocono/bot5/ESP/WinterRobot/lib/BleComm/README.md

 - **address**
     - address of the device to write bytes to
-    - address of chassis Grove port is `0x57`
+    - address of M5 ultrasonic sensor is `0x57`

 - **data**
     - data to be written to the ports